bet01/workshops/docker/README.md

 ```

 Run `docker-compose up -d` in the same folder as the file and watch the containers come to life.
 Run docker ps to see the running containers. docker-compse down will stop them all.

+## What is next?

+Docker gives you the power to run containers locally and to create your own.
+The next step is Kubernetes (OpenShift is RedHat's flavour).
+Kubernetes is a container orchestrator which allows you to control and run containers across multiple servers allowing easy scaling up, scaling out or both.